TrystanLea/blog/pages/en/llanberis.md

 <b>Biomass: 20%</b><br>
 Biomass is mostly used in the ZeroCarbonBritain scenario in the form of biogas and biofuel for backing up the electricity system, industrial process heat and providing liquid fuels for hard to electrify sectors such as aviation and some freight transport.
 The total quantity of non-waste biomass energy is not that different from the amount of energy we get from biomass today, though different in its composition and source.<br><br>
 In terms of land area for biomass, Llanberis would require about 35 hectares of rotational grasses for biogas, 48 ha of miscanthus or short rotation coppice for liquid fuels and 45 ha of short rotation forestry or coppice for direct heat.
 This is ~3% of the ward boundary land area, further research would be needed to work out what is actually suitable locally.<br><br>
-The amount and type of biomass energy in the ZCB scenario is likely to be an area with more uncertainty, it is for example possible to use less biomass if we use more hydrogen directly.
+The amount and type of biomass energy in the ZCB scenario is likely to be an area with more uncertainty, it is for example possible to use less biomass if we use more hydrogen directly, although this would require significantly more renewable capacity.
 </td>
 <td>
 <img src="images/zcem/miscanthus.png" style="width:250px">